I believe losing a child is the most brutal loss there is, but I hope what I have learned from the death of my son can help you in some small way.

 5. If the group you join is not supportive, leave and find a different one.
 This is critical.
 Never be afraid to find a group that works for you.
 Nothing is wrong with you if you join a group that doesn't work; it just doesn't fit your current needs.
 I want to advise giving it at least three weeks.
 Sometimes, the first week is tough, and it may take multiple weeks to understand the dichotomy of the group.
 Give yourself that time unless it is an abusive situation.
 If that is the case, immediately leave and do not look back.

 7. Set boundaries.
 This is crucial.
 You may have people say a lot of idiotic things.
 I especially hate "God will not give you any more than you can handle" or "everything happens for a reason."
 I want to say a few choice words to those people.
 I realize that they are trying to be helpful, so I hold my tongue, but sometimes bad shit happens, and nowhere does God promise that he will not give you more than you can handle; in fact, that is not a biblical perspective.
-If people are saying hurtful and unhelpful things, you have every right to speak up.
-I learned Something very helpful through my grief support group: tell them you know they mean to be helpful, but what they are saying is not.
+You have every right to speak up if people say hurtful and unhelpful things.
+I learned something constructive through my grief support group: tell them you know they mean to be helpful, but what they are saying is not.
 It may be difficult to confront them, but not only will it help you, but it may also help the person(s) from saying something hurtful in the future.
 If you have negative people in your life who are telling you to get over it, it is perfectly okay to remove those people from your life during this very sensitive time.

 8. It is also essential to understand that your grief differs from everyone else's.
 What someone else is going through might not be what you are experiencing, which is okay.
 There may also be things that are helpful to one person that may not be helping you.
 That is perfectly okay and normal.
 You have to do what is right for you.